skyflowapi/skyflow-iOS/README.md

 `resetError()` method is used to clear the custom error message that is set using `setError`.

+### Set token for Reveal Elements

+The `setToken(value: String)` method can be used to set the token of the Reveal Element.
+If no altText is set, the set token will be displayed on the UI as well.
+If altText is set, then there will be no change in the UI but the token of the element will be internally updated.

+### Set and Clear altText for Reveal Elements

+The `setAltText(value: String)` method can be used to set the altText of the Reveal Element.
+This will cause the altText to be displayed in the UI regardless of whether the token or value is currently being displayed.

+`clearAltText()` method can be used to clear the altText, this will cause the element to display the token or actual value of the element.
+If the element has no token, the element will be empty.

 ### End to end example of revealing data with Skyflow Elements
 #### Sample Code:
 ```swift